s8vasiva/LLM-based-QueryBot/readme.md

 # QueryMate: AI-Powered Real-Time Chatbot

-QueryMate is a **Streamlit-based AI chatbot** that provides real-time responses to queries about currency, gold rates, and general questions using the Hugging Face model `openai/gpt-oss-120b:groq`.
+QueryMate is a **Streamlit-based AI chatbot** that provides real-time responses to queries about general questions using the Hugging Face model `openai/gpt-oss-120b:groq`.

 ![QueryMAte](QueryMate.png)